David Yow: 2010s & 2020s

+In 2026, Yow contributed vocals to a cover of Captain Beefheart's "Hot Head" by Orcutt Shelley Miller, and performed it and Scratch Acid's "Cannibal" with the trio at London's 100 Club in April of that year.

 Acting

-Yow is an occasional actor, He has appeared in films including I Don't Feel at Home in This World Anymore, Southbound, Entertainment, Dinner in America, Under the Silver Lake and Big Money Rustlas, with Insane Clown Posse and has been on television shows had a major role on the 2022 show Bring On the Dancing Horses.
+Yow is an occasional actor.
+He has appeared in films including I Don't Feel at Home in This World Anymore, Southbound, Entertainment, Dinner in America, Under the Silver Lake, and Big Money Rustlas with Insane Clown Posse.
+Yow has also appeared on television shows, and had a major role on the 2022 show Bring On the Dancing Horses.

 Personal life

 According to his close friend and recording engineer Steve Albini, Yow is an accomplished cook and has worked in several restaurants in Austin and Chicago.
 Yow also has an extensive resume of graphic design work.
 He is known in his field for retouching photographs and is a former employee of Upshot, an advertising agency.

 Yow is an avid cat lover and has drawn cats for the last 30 years.
 In 2014, Akashic Books released a compilation of Yow's cat illustrations called Copycat: And a Litter of Other Cats.
-Yow also exclusively interviewed Lil Bub for The A.V.
+Yow also interviewed Lil Bub for The A.V.
 Club.